|High Tension Plug Wire Ref: HT Wire|

 Ref: HT Coil

-HT Coils are available for each of our spark ignition engines from Minimag of Surrey, UK.
+HT Coils are available for each of our spark ignition engines from Minimag on the Isle of Wight (UK).
 We are happy to recommend their Novus-1 and Novus-2 coils for use with our engines.

 Whilst we no longer stock ignition coils at Hemingway, you may want to contact Julian Kemp at Minimag and have him deliver to us for inclusion with your engine order?
 This often suits our international customers.